dwrobel/flatcam/README.md

 - changed the shortcut key for YouTube channel from F2 to key F4
 - changed the way APP LEVEL is showed both in Edit -> Preferences -> General tab and in each Selected Tab.
 Changed the ToolTips content for this.
 - added the functions for GCode View and GCode Save in Tool SolderPaste
+- some work in the Gcode generation function in Tool SolderPaste

 20.02.2019